nureka-rodrigo/Ballerina-OWASP-Top-10-Mapped-Rules/Rule-01/README.md

 ```

 This approach resolves both the base directory and the requested file path to their canonical (absolute) forms, then verifies that the resulting path is still within the allowed directory.
 This approach handles complex traversal attempts by using the file system's own path resolution capabilities rather than trying to detect all possible traversal patterns.

-## Best Practices

-1. Never directly incorporate user input into file paths without validation.
-2. Use absolute paths with a whitelist approach whenever possible.
-3. Implement proper input validation with strong regular expressions.
-4. Use canonical path resolution and verify the final path is within allowed boundaries.
-5. Apply the principle of least privilege for file system operations.
-6. Consider using file access abstractions rather than direct file paths.